huypham-0607/startorch/README.md

 Embedding-based retrieval is currently out of scope.

-We originally planned to combine lexical, graph, and embedding-based retrieval, but running all three at OpenAlex scale would make the project considerably larger.
+Original plan was to combine lexical, graph, and embedding-based retrieval, but running all three at OpenAlex scale would make the project considerably larger (And given the amount of manpower, not really feasible).
 For now, the focus is BM25/Block-Max WAND plus graph ranking.

-Semantic retrieval may be revisited later.

 ## Next steps

 The future plan for this project is:

 1. Begin the graph representation and Global PageRank implementation.
-2. Add approximate PPR once the graph infrastructure is stable.
+2. Figure out to aggregate rankings from each metrics.
+3. More research and reading for query-specific authority rankings.
-3. Potentially revisit retrieval design to optimize for performance, particularly in memory usage.
+4. Potentially revisit retrieval design to optimize for performance, particularly in memory usage.

 ## Progress